 For any registered cut, immediately after its registering or at any moment later, you can add any number of the allocation forms.
-Each allocation form is a high-quality solution variant for your cut.
+Each allocation forms to your cut.
 Any solutions or normalized scans can be registered as allocation forms for your registered cuts.